FaraC-scripts/Toolbox/README.md

 The __main placeholder__ accepts any valid Universal Generator prompt and converts its components into __prompt cards__.

 To enable the protagonist placeholder, create a story card with the custom type "Placeholder" and the name "Placeholder - Main".
-The story card's entry needs to include a normal AI Dungeon placeholder to allow the player somewhere to paste their prompt, e.g.,
+The story card's entry needs to only include a normal AI Dungeon placeholder to allow the player somewhere to paste their prompt, e.g.,

 > ### Type
 >